 Cleaning Your Outside Unit

-Cleaning the condenser coils is a little bit more labor intensive.
-This is because the condenser coils are exposed to the elements and can get dirty quickly.
+Cleaning the condenser coils is a little bit more labor-intensive.
+Your condenser is outdoors, so of course it builds up more dirt and grime.
 You may need special equipment to clean the condenser coil properly.

 Clean the air conditioner’s fins and coils.
 Purchase a coil cleaning solution and use it following the manufacturer’s recommendation.
 Do not use a power washer for this chore.
 The fins are delicate, and power washing them can permanently damage them.

-Clean around the AC unit, replace the fan cage and reattach any of the screws you took off.
+Clean around the AC unit, replace the fan cage, and reattach any of the screws you took off.
 Make sure that there is no debris around the unit.
-You should leave between two and five feet of cleared space in every team direction to ensure optimal airflow.
+This can block airflow and hurt efficiency.

 Working With HVAC Professionals You Can Trust in Sacramento